null8626/tio.js/README.md

 // => ['05ab1e', '1l-a', '1l-aoi', '2dfuck', ...]
 ```

-Therefore, here are the full list of supported programming languages alongside with their respective IDs in alphabetical order for your convenience.
+Therefore, here are the full list of supported programming languages alongside with their IDs in alphabetical order for your convenience.

 <details>
 <summary><b>Practical programming languages</b> (260)</summary>